-In modern culture There is still a vibrant hot rod culture all over the world, especially in Canada, the United States, the United Kingdom, Australia and Sweden.
-What is moonshine?
-It is an unaged whiskey that is made from corn, usually in a homemade alembic.
+In modern culture, there is still a vibrant hot rod culture all over the world, especially in Canada, the United States, the United Kingdom, Australia and Sweden.
+Moonshine is an unaged whiskey that is made from corn, usually in a homemade alembic.
 It is known for its light color and high alcohol content.
 People who manufactured moonshine, called smugglers, carried their stills late at night to avoid being caught and prosecuted by federal agents.

 This is how the drink got its name.
 Have you ever been talking about your Hot Rod with some of your friends who aren't fans of gears just to have them look back at you with empty expressions?
 Maybe a friendly stranger at the gas station praised your five-window choppy Deuce as an attractive Model A or a cool roadster.
 Could your brother-in-law point to the caps of the hat or the fictitious stains on your nose and your covered lead sled?
 Hot rod culture, like any culture, has its own language.
 What we understand perfectly may sound like moonman language to people who don't live in the hot rod world.
 That's why, as a public service, we'll present a small vocabulary list of words and terms from time to time, with definitions you can use to teach your friends to speak like you.

 We've tried to keep things simple.
 That means we run the risk of leaving things out or not being as precise as we could be, or even giving definitions that you don't agree with.
 We'll come back later to talk about body modification and paint terms, engine and suspension jargon, and hot rodding slang words that have made their way into common use and some that have worked but need to come back.
 For now, here are some general definitions of popular types of hot rods, or whatever you call them.
 The C-10 and F-100 have been hot, but they are getting hotter and hotter with the proliferation of a ton of aftermarket support.